elizabeth-poggie/elizabeth-poggie/_content/notes/09-user-interfaces.md

 - A bad solution that is memorable is better than an average solution that is forgettable.
 - We may strive for perfection in our solutions ALTHOUGH sometimes purposely being horrendous may actually be the correct strategy.

-The quicker you do things that are high impact right away, the quicker you build trust with your TARGET AUDIENCE.
+KEEP IN MIND: The quicker you do things that are HIGH IMPACT, the quicker you build trust with your TARGET AUDIENCE.

 ## You need to be clear about risk for trust to work.